bcrowell/stoke/README.md

 stoke
 =====

+## Installing

+You will need Python 3 and the R programming language installed.

+## Basic use

+Run stoke.rb to create stoke.pdf, a colored graph of running performance on routes of various lengths.
+My own actual routes and logs are included in the git repository and can be used as sample files.

+## Idiosyncratic stats and units

+The y axis of the graph is in units of millikipchoges.
+1 kipchoge is defined as the power output per unit body mass required to run 1 marathon in 2 hours.

+The climb factor (CF) is a percentage by which the energy required for a certain run exceeds what it would have been if the run had been flat.
+Climb factors can be determined using my script kcals.

 ## Format of database tables

 They're basically CSV, with the following modifications.
 Final column is an optional JSON hash, including curly braces.